 When you bring home a new puppy, you'll want to get started on house training as soon as possible.
 Potty training a puppy might feel daunting at first, but the steps are actually quite simple.
 It's staying consistent that's the tough part, especially if you have multiple members of your family helping you raise a puppy.

 We've got ideas to help you set up a potty training schedule and tips to help your puppy stay on track with house training.
+And if you've recently brought home an adult dog that's having potty training issues, check out our article "How to Potty Train an Adult Dog" for more age-specific tips!

 How Long Does Potty Training a Puppy Take?